carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 ~~~
 {: .output}

-Whilst the script below creates a channel that contains as many items as there are files with `.fq.gz` extension in the `/data/yeast/reads` folder.
+Whilst the script below creates a queue channel that contains as many items as there are files with `.fq.gz` extension in the `/data/yeast/reads` folder.

 ~~~
 ch = Channel.fromPath( 'data/yeast/reads/*.fq.gz' )